open/close all folders

 - In the novel Hard-Boiled Wonderland and the End of the World, the End of the World sections take place in a town which has a wall around it, and once you come to the town you can't go outside the wall.

 - There's a short story by Arthur C. Clarke called "The Wall of Darkness" about a planet with a wall that divides it in half.
-The protagonist attempts to climb the wall too what's on the other side. turns out there is no other side, and the planet is essentially a 3D moebius strip, and so only has one side
+The protagonist spends many years (and most of his wealth) building a staircase to climb the wall to see what's on the other side.
+Turns out there is no other side, and the planet is essentially a 3D Möbius strip.
+The wall was created in the distant past to prevent people from trying to go to the other side, which tends to drive people mad.

 - The Void in Peter F. Hamilton's Void Trilogy, arguably.